Cineworld Cinema - Leicester Square 4DX

-5-6 Leicester Square,
+5 Leicester Square,

-1 person favorited this theater
+2 people favorited this theater

-Although not really suited to sit through feature length movies, due to poor sightlines and an oppresively low ceiling (the cinema was in a basement under an office building), it became popular due to its locality.
+Although not really suited to sit through feature length movies, due to poor sightlines and an oppressively low ceiling (the cinema was in a basement under an office building), it became popular due to its locality.
 “Gone With The Wind” moved over to the Ritz Cinema from the Empire Cinema and ran for four years during the war.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.